 Depending on how the UK economy fares once the transition period is over will obviously affect the value of pound sterling against the euro.
 There could even be the opposite where the British pound weakens and there may be considerable volatility in the exchange rate.

 So when sending money to Spain, it is important to do your research to save money on your international transfer and get the best exchange rate to purchase your property abroad and the associated fees.
 Find foreign exchange companies that are fair and transparent with the fees they charge.
-Look for companies that offer the real exchange rate (also known as the interbank spot exchange rate) on every international transfer.
-Remember, banks and many other foreign exchange brokers will take a spread off the interbank exchange rate and hide their fees in the rate of exchange they offer you on the transaction, so remain savvy.
+Look for companies that offer you the best exchange rate (also known as the interbank spot exchange rate) and give you the interbank exchange rate to benchmark against on every international transfer.
+Remember, banks and many other foreign exchange brokers will take their margin from the interbank exchange rate and hide their fees in the rate of exchange they offer you on the transaction, so remain savvy.

 The Currency Club is a fully online automated global payments platform.
 Sending money to Spain is easy, quick and can be up to 3-4% cheaper than using your high street bank.
-You also get the best exchange rate, as they offer the real exchange rate and are clear about how much fee they charge to conduct the international payment to your Spanish bank account.
+You also get the best exchange rate, as they offer access to the live interbank exchange rate online before confirming their best exchange rate.

 If you would like more information of sending money to Spain feel free to contact the dealing desk at The Currency Club on 0207 723 7000 today.